Unusual things to do in Paris: how to discover the capital differently?

 The catacombs – a downright disconcerting venue

 Are you looking for an original way to visit Paris?
-For a truly atypical experience, dive into the depths of the capital and discover the city’s catacombs.
+For a truly atypical experience, dive into the depths of the capital and discover the city’s Catacombs.
 These ancient underground stone quarries conceal thousands of bones sourced from several Parisian cemeteries.
 This unique tour of France’s largest ossuary is a fascinating and mysterious experience.

 1 Avenue du Colonel Henri Rol-Tanguy, 75014 Paris.